Sri1529/f22_labs/f22/README.md

 ### Route Protection
 - Uses **Context API** to track login state.
-- Prevents accessing protected routes via manual URL entry.
+- **Prevents accessing protected routes via manual URL entry.**
+  Even if a user manually changes the route in the browser, the app checks the stored login state and credentials before granting access.

 ---